rbtl-fs24/project-AlexanderH15/data/processed/README.md

 4. Standards and calibration information, if appropriate: -

-5. Environmental/experimental conditions: recent rain
+5. Environmental/experimental conditions: recent rain (paper sometimes wet -> heavier)

 6. Describe any quality-assurance procedures performed on the data: